DSpenn/MVC14/README.md

 ## Grading Requirements

-[] Application’s folder structure follows the Model-View-Controller paradigm.
+[X] Application’s folder structure follows the Model-View-Controller paradigm.
-[] Uses the [express-handlebars](https://www.npmjs.com/package/express-handlebars) package to implement Handlebars.js for your Views.
+[]X Uses the [express-handlebars](https://www.npmjs.com/package/express-handlebars) package to implement Handlebars.js for your Views.
 [] Application must be deployed to Heroku.

-### Deployment: 32%

-[] Application deployed at live URL.
+[X] Application deployed at live URL.
-[] Application loads with no errors.
+[X] Application loads with no errors.
-[] Application GitHub URL submitted.
+[X] Application GitHub URL submitted.
 [] GitHub repository contains application code.

-### Application Quality: 15%

-[] User experience is intuitive and easy to navigate.
+[X] User experience is intuitive and easy to navigate.
-[] User interface style is clean and polished.
+[X] User interface style is clean and polished.
 [] Application resembles the mock-up functionality provided in the homework instructions.

-### Repository Quality: 13%

-[] Repository has a unique name.
+[X] Repository has a unique name.
-[] Repository follows best practices for file structure and naming conventions.
+[X] Repository follows best practices for file structure and naming conventions.
-[] Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
+[X] Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.
-[] Repository contains multiple descriptive commit messages.
+[X] Repository contains multiple descriptive commit messages.
-[] Repository contains quality readme file with description, screenshot, and link to deployed application.
+[X] Repository contains quality readme file with description, screenshot, and link to deployed application.

-## Review

-You are required to submit BOTH of the following for review:

-[] The URL of the functional, deployed application.
+[X] The URL of the functional, deployed application.
-[] The URL of the GitHub repository, with a unique name and a readme describing the project.
+[X] The URL of the GitHub repository, with a unique name and a readme describing the project.